 A basic rule to introduce abstraction is to wait until you have 3 usages.
 It might vary but that is the least case for the abstraction to be useful.

 Here I am going to reuse the example in Sandi Matz’s talk: Polly want a message, In this talk, Sandi explains how object-oriented and abstraction can simplify a project that read a file and print line numbers, here is the source:

-And Sandi shows how to use object-oriented to refactored previous source, I will ignore the progress and only show result here.
+And Sandi shows how to use object-oriented to refactor the previous source, I will ignore the progress and only show the result here.
 It is to better follow the talk for details:

-So what is the alternative if refactor into abstractions only makes things more complicated?
+So what is the alternative if refactoring into abstractions only makes things more complicated?
 Leave the code as it is?

-The answer is no, we can still improve the original code, but instead of thinking in objects, we have to think in algorithm and logics.
+The answer is no, we can still improve the original code, but instead of thinking in objects, we have to think in algorithms and logic.
 We need to find places to reduce essential and accidental complexity.
 First, we need to find what is the problem in the original code?
 I think there are a couple of candidates for refactoring:

 - Setup git_cmd object is not necessary.

 lines_to_print, it introduced specs, edges, and individual numbers.
 Those variable names introduce more confusion about what they are doing.

 - Algorithm for justifying space is bad, it runs

 reducewith a large number which can be avoided by calling #min.